 The Presenter: Shuvom Ghose, Stratasys

 Shuvom Ghose is a Go-To-Market Engineer for the software arm of Stratasys, the largest manufacturer of 3D printers in the world.
 Expanding the bounds of additive manufacturing through software, technology, and most importantly — the people.

 Stratasys 3D Printers

-Stratasys is trusted by some of the world’s top companies to produce realistic prototypes.
-From global leaders in aerospace and automotive to pioneering medical startups and giants of the tech world.
+Stratasys is trusted by global leaders in aerospace and automotive to pioneering medical startups and giants of the tech world.